spazbg/Ucha.se-video-scraper/README.md

 # UCHA.SE VIDEO DOWNLOADER
 A small batch of spaghetti code with the help of which you can generate text input for FFmpeg and download a video course from https://ucha.se/.
 The service uses encrypted HLS also know as HTTP Live Streaming.

+This web scraping script uses C#.
+Mad props for Selenium Webdriver, RegEx and the whole of Italy for the pasta.

 The compiled .exe expect as input your email and password from your account and the course URL to be scraped e.g. https://ucha.se/videos/angliyski-ezik/nivo-b2/

 (This is the URL with all videos from a given course)